 These organizations must understand that achieving meaningful and lasting change requires a holistic approach.
 Every foundation that supports education, health, employment, access to credit, etc. should also be supporting fair housing.
 Every corporation that donates to community development, public service, job training, and other revitalization strategies should also be supporting fair housing.
 Housing opportunity affects all those things supported by foundations and corporations: education, health, employment, transportation, quality food and environment, public services... everything.
-Tackling these problems cannot be done piecemeal, and they cannot Congress and the federal government must significantly increase the level of funding for private fair housing organizations, HUD, and public enforcement agencies at the state and local level.

-be ameliorated without addressing the key fair housing issues that helped create these problems in the first place.
+Tackling these problems cannot be done piecemeal, and they cannot be ameliorated without addressing the key fair housing issues that helped create these problems in the first place.
 Instead of seeing the problem of segregation as intractable, it should be seen as foundational.
 You can pour all the money in the world into inequities in all these other areas, but if you do not address the segregation and discrimination that are the foundation of these inequities, it will be difficult to make any meaningful progress.